-• The procedure uses X-rays and these use a small amount of radiation which may add slightly to the normal risk of cancer.
+The procedure uses X-rays and these use a small amount of radiation which may add slightly to the normal risk of cancer.

 Female patients - you must tell us if you are or might be pregnant.
-If you are not sure, a pregnancy test will be offered.
+If you are not sure, we will offer you a pregnancy test.

-What are the alternatives?
+What alternatives are there?